ProbNotAnExploiter/WESSEXMAN/README.md

 # WESSEXMAN

-WESSEXMAN is a Python-based OSINT and security toolkit featuring network utilities, encryption tools, and system analysis features.
+WESSEXMAN is a Python based OSINT and security toolkit featuring network utilities, encryption tools, and system analysis features.
-It is still in active development.
+It is still in active development and you may encounter bugs or errors.

 ---